CRE Investors Poised to Deploy Capital After 50 BP Interest Rate Cut

 David Levine, co-head of Americas Acquisitions at Blackstone Real Estate, said the Fed’s new direction toward lowering interest rates has been anticipated in the CRE market for some time, noting that commercial mortgage-backed securities originations are at $66 billion now compared to $39 billion for all of 2023.

-“The path of time has been clear for some time now,” said Levine during a keynote interview led by Max Gross, editor in chief of Commercial Observer.
+“The path of travel has been clear for some time now,” said Levine during a keynote interview led by Max Gross, editor in chief of Commercial Observer.
 “What is happening now is not surprising to us.”

 Levine said lower interest rates should spur more transaction volume and investment activity while also encouraging more equity players to emerge from the sidelines.
 He said Blackstone’s acquisition pipeline is heavily centered around sectors with long-term secular tailwinds including rental housing, logistics and data centers.
 Blackstone deployed $15 billion of equity across its CRE business in the first half of 2024, up two and a half times from the year before, according to Levine.